fbrowther/Predicting-Myopia-in-Children-Employing-Unsupervised-Machine-Learning/README.md

       (1) Inspite of performing dimensionality reduction employing PCA and tSNE a specific pattern or clusters within the dataset failed to emerge.

-      (2) Furthermore, with the help of the elbow curve the dataset was further analysed employing n_clusters=3; this again didnot yield a successful dispersion of the dataset forming any specific clusters.
+      (2) Furthermore, with the help of the elbow curve the dataset was further analysed employing n_clusters=3; this yielded a inertia value of
+          6731.352023.
+Further training of the data specifically using n_clusters=3; didnot yield a successful dispersion of the dataset forming any specific clusters.

       (3) For the unsupervised K-Means algorithm, inertia value can be used to find better hyperparameters.
 One such method is the initialization.
           Using Scikit Learn's "k-means++" and "random" methods, the model was re-trained and the value of its inertia was compared.